strivingit/linuxupskillchallengenotes/notes_day1.md

 * I think I had to install openssh-server on WSL, but I thought to start sshd it would be sshd or openssh-server.
 It was [sudo service ssh status](https://askubuntu.com/questions/1339980/enable-ssh-in-wsl-system).
 * According to the Day 1 activity, SSH is already included in WSL.
 * Step 3, I didn't know there was a specific program to copy a public ssh key, ssh-copy-id.
+  * Misc specifics regarding the [~/.ssh/authorized_keys](https://www.howtouselinux.com/post/ssh-authorized_keys-file) file.
+  * I created the authorized_keys file with the proper permissions(.ssh 700, authorized_keys 600, and format).
-* In the ssh_config file, I set PasswordAuthentication no to test.
+* In the sshd_config file, I set PasswordAuthentication no to test.
 I applied the private key in Putty on my Windows host.
 It worked but noticed a valid user is still required to login.
 This passwordless login is great to prevent compromise via keylogger.
-* Misc specifics regarding the [~/.ssh/authorized_keys](https://www.howtouselinux.com/post/ssh-authorized_keys-file) file.
+  * You have to uncomment AuthorizedKeysFile and set PubkeyAuthentication *yes* from the config file.